Abdulrahman-Razek/Abdulrahman-Razek/README.md

 <br>

-## 📊 Data Analyst | Turning Data into Actionable Insights
+## 📊 Aspiring Data Analyst | Turning Data into Actionable Insights

 I'm a detail-oriented **Data Analyst** passionate about transforming raw data into meaningful insights that drive business decisions and growth.